sebastipa/TOSCA/docs/sphinx/source/user_guide/input_files/turbines.rst

    ``baseLocation``               vector              vector defining the coordinates of the base location.
    ------------------------------ ------------------- ----------------------------------------------------------------------------
    ``windFarmController``         bool                Wether or not the wind farm controller is active.
 If the controller is
-                                                      active for this turbine, an addition file is required, located in ``turbines/control``.
+                                                      active for this turbine, an additional file is required, located in ``turbines/control``.
 This a look up table that should have the following
                                                       format: